AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 1. All OSGi bundles are either **[!UICONTROL ACTIVE]** or **[!UICONTROL FRAGMENT]** in the OSGi Console (Use Web Console: `/system/console/bundles`).

-1. The OSGI bundle `org.apache.jackrabbit.oak-core` is version 1.22.3 or higher (Use Web Console: `/system/console/bundles`).
+1. The OSGi bundle `org.apache.jackrabbit.oak-core` is version 1.22.3 or later (Use Web Console: `/system/console/bundles`).

 To know the platforms certified to work with this release, see the [technical requirements](/help/sites-deploying/technical-requirements.md).